cem82/Chip8-Emulator-For-Pico2W/README.md

 | Left   | `4`        |
 | Right  | `6`        |

-The current implementation maps the physical buttons to CHIP-8 keys `4` and `6`.
+The current implementation maps the physical buttons to CHIP 8 keys `4` and `6`.

 ## CHIP 8 Architecture